 New Trout Regulations Take Effect in March

 The minimum size increases from 15 to 16 inches in most Gulf coast regions.
 Daily bag limits drop from 4 fish to 3 fish per person.
+That’s a significant change from what we’ve gotten used to.

 Fresh catch in net